thoughtbot/ruby-science/book/principles/law_of_demeter.md

   that dependency.
 * [Inject Dependencies](#inject-dependencies) so that methods have direct access to the dependencies that they need.
-* [Inline Classes](#inline-class) that are adding hops to the dependency chain without providing enough value.
+* [Inline Class](#inline-class) if it adds hops to the dependency chain without providing enough value.